I want to do this! Reverse lookup docker command when

 I'm Mandai, in charge of Wild on the development team.

-I want to get a list of docker images
+Get a list of Docker images

 docker images

-I want to get a list of docker containers
+Get a list of Docker containers

 docker run --name [container name]